ratwolfzero/Chladni_Figures/README.md

 ![Chladni](images&Animation/Chladni_5.png)

->A Phase View showing the signed displacement Z(x,y,f) of the steady-state response.
-Red regions indicate positive displacement (in-phase antinodes), blue regions show negative displacement (out-of-phase antinodes), and white/gray lines mark nodal lineswhere Z ≈ 0.
-This view highlights the wave's phase structure.
+>Similar as above, but showing the time-independent signed displacement Z(x,y,f) of the steady-state response.
+Red regions indicate positive displacement (in-phase antinodes), blue regions show negative displacement (out-of-phase antinodes), and white/gray lines mark nodal lines where Z ≈ 0.
+This highlights the phase distribution of the steady-state response.

 ### The Resonant Curves